phetsims/calculus-grapher/doc/implementation-notes.md

   and tick labels.
 A graph includes one or multiple curves which shows how a function behaves as its input (x) changes.
 * Original Graph - It refers to the graph that contains the f(x) function.
 It is the only graph whose curve(s) can be user manipulated.
 The original graph includes the original curve and, optionally, the predict curve.
 * Curve - A curve is a complete parametrization of the shape of a mathematical function on a graph.
-All model curve are composed of closely-spaced curve points.
+All model curves are composed of closely-spaced curve points.
 In calculus-grapher, a model curve is a complete representation of a mathematical function.
-* Original curve - It refers to the curve on the original graph that represent the f(x) function.
+* Original curve - It refers to the curve on the original graph that represents the f(x) function.
 It can be manipulated by the user.
 * Predict Curve - It is a curve that is generated based on a user's input.
 It allows the user to attempt to predict the function f(x).
 It is set to be invisible by default.